cdnbye/documentation/en/web/introduction.md

 ### Features
 - WebRTC data channels for lightweight peer-to-peer communication with no plugins
-- Support live and VOD streams over HLS protocol(m3u8)
+- Support live and VOD streams over HLS protocol([How to repackage MP4 files to HLS](https://github.com/kaltura/nginx-vod-module))
 - Support encrypted HLS stream
 - Very easy to  integrate with an existing hls.js project
 - Seamlessly fallback to normal server usage if a browser doesn't support WebRTC